seung-lab/RealNeuralNetworks.jl/README.md

 3D neuron models extracted from EM image segmentation

 # Features
-- skeletonization. extract the neuron skeletons based on image segmentation (colored labels).
+- sparse skeletonization. extract the neuron skeletons based on image segmentation (colored labels).
 - morphological analysis with a lot of features.
 - neural networks including synapses.
 Most current morphological analysis tools do not have synapses.
-- cell type classification based on NBLAST. use NBLAST to compute similarity scores between neurons.
+- neuron morphology similarity measurement using NBLAST algorithm.

 # Installation
 This package is registered in Julia package management system.
 Simply following these steps to install it.